Developer(s) – HAL Laboratory

 As I alluded to, as this game was one of the last released on the NES, it was released at a time when the console’s graphical capability had been fully explored and expanded upon, and developers were in the process of pushing the boundaries of what else they could theoretically be capable of before completing the transition to the 16-bit era.
-Advanced 8-bit rendering techniques were incorporated into Kirby’s Adventure such as giving characters black outlines and making full use of the console’s limited colour palette to present one of the most colourful and visually diverse games on the system.
+Advanced 8-bit rendering techniques were incorporated into Kirby’s Adventure such as giving characters black outlines and making full use of the console’s limited color palette to present one of the most colorful and visually diverse games on the system.
 The conceptual design, whilst reminiscent of Super Mario Bros 3, is also wonderfully varied, with many different landscapes used as levels, and incredibly varied enemy and boss designs.
-There’s actually quite an interesting story surround both this game and Kirby’s Dream Land about the colour of the main character Kirby.
+There’s actually quite an interesting story surround both this game and Kirby’s Dream Land about the color of the main character Kirby.
 The character’s creator, Masahiro Sakurai, had originally envisioned the character to be pink, but Mario designer, Shigeru Miyamoto wanted him to be yellow.
-There was also confusion on the part of Nintendo of America who thought that because the Game Boy was a monochromatic system, that Kirby was supposed to be white; henceforth, Kirby being coloured white on the box art for Kirby’s Dream Land.
+There was also confusion on the part of Nintendo of America who thought that because the Game Boy was a monochromatic system, that Kirby was supposed to be white; henceforth, Kirby being colored white on the box art for Kirby’s Dream Land.

 Gameplay – 8/10

 The game is a 2D side scroller, as was typical for the time, though it doesn’t conform to many of the set trends synonymous with most games released within the genre.
 Kirby has the ability to swallow enemies and take on their combat abilities, giving the game a surprising amount of variety.
-Different abilities include laser beams, attacking with a sword, fire powers, ice powers, and even the ability to use loud sounds as a crowd control move.
-When put together, it is extremely enjoyable to play.
+Different abilities include laser beams, attacking with a sword, fire powers, ice powers, and even the ability to use loud sounds like a crowd control move.
+When putting together, it is extremely enjoyable to play.
 There were few games released for the NES with comparable amounts of variety to this title.

 Controls – 9/10